Abstract

 Bayesian model of boundary-updating (BMBU)

 We developed BMBU by formalizing the binary classification task in terms of Bayesian decision theory (Knill and Richards, 1996), a powerful framework for modeling human decision-making behavior under uncertainty.
-Binary classification is to judge whether the “ring size on the current trial t (S(t))” is larger or smaller than the “the typical size of rings appearing across the entire trials (S∼).”
-Therefore, a classifier must infer them based on the measurements of stimulus size in the sensory and memory systems.
+Binary classification is to judge whether the “ring size on the current trial t (

 The generative model